tnichols217/notes/ARTS 302/Readings/Ching/3 - Form and Space.md

 #### Base Plane

-If there is a perceptible difference in color, tone,
+If there is a perceptible difference in color, tone, or texture between the defining base plane and its surroundings, then it can act as a figure defining space.

+- Stronger edge definition => distinct and stronger space
+-

 #### Elevated Base Plane